naturalis/nba-docs/Netherlands Biodiversity API.rst

             - GET
             - GET
           * - *Searchable fields*
-            - all specimen document fields are queried
+            - `list of indexed specimen document fields`_ are queried
-            - `list of selected specimen document fields`_ are queried
+            - `list of indexed specimen document fields`_ can be queried
           * - *Geospatial search*
             - Geosearch is available.
 Combined geo - free text search uses default the boolean operator AND.
 Sec geosearch is also possible.
             - Geosearch is available.
 Combined geo - indexed field search uses default the boolean operator AND.
 Sec geosearch is also possible.